kailash-manasarovar/statement/docs/timeline/2023/may.md

 - As I'm walking around to room 5 where the concert will take place in the conservatory building, Ana Girbes asks me, "are you alright?".
 I have no idea why she would ask me this.

 !!! danger "Critical update of 5th December 2024"
-    - Dominic will have requested her to say this to me.
+    - Domingo will have requested her to say this to me.
-    - This was part of my police statement to the police in 2014 and Dominic and his associates will suspect this will upset me.
+    - This was part of my police statement to the police in 2014 and Domingo and his associates will suspect this will upset me.
     - There are more of these events.

 !!! danger "Critical update of 5th December 2024"